 Best street food in Athens?

-If you are wandering around Athens and looking for street food, there is a place you should not miss!
-In the hyped, central neighborhood around Aiolou Street, you can have the tastiest lechmatzoun of the city!
-Mrs. Feyrouz, who comes from Antioch in Turkey, bakes the lechmatzoun, and her sons, Andreas and Savvas, serve them.
+If you are wandering around Athens and looking for street food, there is a place you should not miss Feyrouz !
+In the hyped, central neighborhood around Aiolou Street, you can have the tastiest lahmatzoun of the city!
+Mrs. Feyrouz, who comes from Antioch in Turkey, bakes the lahmatzoun, and her sons, Andreas and Savvas, serve them.
 But most of all they create a gastronomic tour for you!
 They have a story to tell you about every delicious dish their mother makes and they share this story with you.

 Art and drinks at the old train